 • Build healthy soils on your farm or garden that are better at holding moisture.

-• Sequester carbon by planting native trees, shrubs, grasses, wildflowers and cover crops.
+• Remove carbon from the atmosphere by planting permanent vegetation such as native trees, shrubs, grasses, and wildflowers.

 • Volunteer with the City of Portland to help remove invasive plants and plant native plants.